If you are like me, you rarely get sick enough to contemplate the lessons sickness brings. What mom or wife has time to get sick?!

-Since succumbing to sickness is rare, you may not find this blog post all that helpful…yet.
+And since succumbing to sickness is rare, you may not find this blog post super helpful…yet.
 But one day, you will go down.
-When that happens, I hope this read will provide the fast track to being reminded of some simple, yet helpful truths.
+When that happens, I hope these simple lessons (I learned when I was sick) will encourage you.

 Lesson #1 We should be thankful for our health!